 Wind does sometimes gloss over aspects of history that were less pleasant, like Mahatma Gandhi’s abusive behavior towards his wife, which his being gay or bisexual should not in any way excuse.
 However, Wind did acknowledge that these figures were not perfect in that Catalina De Erauso, the Lieutenant Nun who crossed gender boundaries was racist and misogynistic.
 He states, “Just like everyone today, people in the past- LGBTQ people too- were three-dimensional and flawed.
 But even when it is terrible, their stories are still part of our history”(Wind 196).

-No Way, They Were Gay! did make me feel emotional at times, by reminding about how it was so difficult to live our lives as queer people, how sometimes still is difficult, but also how incredible it is to finally feel represented.
-I can’t help, but wonder what our world would look like if the books at the Magnus Hirschfield Institute (an institution for LGBTQ+ research and advocation) had not been burned by Nazis, or if these figures had been able to express there love outside of letters.
-Wind reminds us, though, that we have come a long way from the time that only psychiatrists and lawyers were allowed to read books on “homosexuality”.
-Today, we have children’s books about LGBTQ history and I would recommend it to young adults or adults who want an introduction to LGBTQ+ history, as well as to teachers and librarians to put this book in classrooms.
+No Way, They Were Gay? did make me feel emotional at times, by reminding me how it was so difficult to live our lives as queer people, and how difficult it still sometimes is.
+But it was also incredible it is to finally feel represented.
+I can’t help but wonder what our world would look like if the books at the Magnus Hirschfield Institute (an institution for LGBTQ+ research and advocation) had not been burned by Nazis.
+I wonder what the world would be like if these historical figures had been able to express their love outside of letters.
+Still, we have come a long way from the time that only psychiatrists and lawyers were allowed to read books on “homosexuality”.
+Today, we have children’s books about LGBTQ history.
+I would recommend No Way, They Were Gay? to those who want an introduction to LGBTQ+ history, as well as to teachers and librarians.